 Arrival & Departure

 Please plan on arriving at least one day prior to your trip departure.
-Day one of your itinerary starts at 7:45 AM or 8:00 AM depending on your hotel.
-Your trip ends with a drop-off at either the Fresno airport 1:00 PM or your area hotel 1:30 PM.
+Day one of your itinerary starts in Fresno, California at 7:00 AM with pick-up from your pre-trip hotel.
+Your trip ends with a drop-off at either the Fresno airport at 1:00 PM or your Fresno hotel at 1:30 PM.
 Please book your flights for after 3:00 PM out of Fresno Airport.

 Hiking: 1 to 5 miles per hike, easy to strenuous in difficulty on varying terrain (dirt trails, smooth granite, wet stone, etc.) Sometimes multiple hikes will be done in one day.

 Rock Climbing: Introductory class on the basics of climbing.
 No experience necessary – shoes, rope, harnesses, and instruction provided by professional rock climbing instructor.